-Born in 1980, Maria Tanner Cohen is an Irish artist,writer, and curator based in An Rinne Gaeltacht in Co.
-Waterford.
+Maria is a visual artist,writer and curator based in the Ring Gaeltacht in Co Waterford.

-In 2010 she undertook her postgraduate studies with MA vis, IADT, Dun Laoghaire under the tutelage of Dr. Maeve Connolly and prominent Irish artists Amanda Ralph and Sean Lynch.
-Specialising in art critical writing, the formal development of Maria's practice focused on questions of contemporary art in a post - communist Eastern Europe, developing a critical enquiry into the artistic appropriation of dystopian space and addressing the question of what happens post identity.
-In an extensive research essay on the topic, Maria had the opportunity to collaborate with internationally acclaimed artist Tanja Ostojic in her published essay titled - Revolt and Agonism - Virtual Democracy and the question of Post Identity.
-Maria has gone on to publish numerous exhibition reviews, catalog essays and experimental writing both nationally and internationally.
+Receiving her MAvis in contemporary art criticism in 2010, the formal development of Marias writing practice focused on questions of contemporary art in a post - communist Eastern Europe.
+During her Masters studies she developed a critical enquiry into the artistic appropriation of dystopian space and addressed questions of what happens post identity.
+In an extensive research essay on the topic, Maria collaborated with internationally acclaimed artist Tanja Ostojic in her published essay titled - Revolt and Agonism - Virtual Democracy and the question of Post Identity.
+Subsequently Maria has gone on to publish numerous exhibition reviews, catalog essays and experimental writing both nationally and internationally.

-In 2011,while on a writers residency in Szczecin, Poland through collaboration with artistic director and curator Bartosz Nowack, Maria was introduced to models of artist led experimental exhibition making practices.
+During a writer's residency in Szczecin, Poland in 2011, Maria was introduced to models of artist-led experimental exhibition making practices.
 Activated to agency by the experience, Maria returned to Ireland to produce and curate two large scale vacant space experimental exhibitions titled Idionumina 2012 and ‘ It is not on any map true places never are’ 2014 respectively.
-The most recent of which, received Project Award from the Irish Arts Council.
-Other awards she has received include Cork County Council Arts Office Arts Award, Youghal CU Community Development Fund, Art and Health Award, HSE South ,Vibrant Ireland funding, Culture Ireland Travel Award.
+The latter of which received the Project Art Award 2014 from the Irish Arts Council, Cork County Council Arts Office Arts Grant Scheme 2014, Art & Health Fund Award, HSE South 2014 ,and the Youghal CU Community Development Fund 2013.